BR Standard Class 5 73129

 British Railways Standard Class 5 No. 73129 is a preserved British steam locomotive.
 It is the only surviving Standard Class 5 built by British Railways which was fitted with Caprotti valve gear.

-Locomotive History
+Locomotive history

-73129 was outshopped from Derby Works in August 1956.
+73129 was outshopped from Derby Works in August 1956, and was one of the last locomotives to be built there.
 It was one of 30 built fitted with Caprotti valve gear.
 Originally allocated at Shrewsbury Shed (which required the fitting of GWR style lamp brackets), it was later transferred to Patricroft Shed (near Manchester) in 1958.
 It spent the rest of its working life there until it was stored at Patricroft from June to November 1967.
 It was officially withdrawn from traffic on 2 December 1967.

 During 73129's working life, it covered roughly 198,359 miles - 35,814 of those in 1957.

 Barry Scrapyard

 In February 1968, 73129 was sent to Woodham Brothers scrapyard in Barry, Vale of Glamorgan, South Wales.

 In 1972, 73129 was purchased by the Midland Railway Project Group.
 Preparation work for the transportation of the locomotive to Butterley was undertaken at Woodham Brothers with small working parties.
 In addition, many spare parts were acquired from other locomotives, especially 73129's neighbour at Barry, 73096, which is now itself preserved.
 Parts were also taken from the only other remaining Caprotti valve geared locomotive at Woodham Brothers, 71000 "Duke of Gloucester", which is also now preserved.

 Whilst stored at Woodham Brothers, the original BR1B tender (1417) was sold to a steel works for conversion into an ingot carrier.
 73129 currently has tender number 1043.
 It is of the same BR1B type, but has no water pick-up apparatus, as it was from a Southern Region based engine 75079 where there was no need for the apparatus.